-Why should I participate in this benefit?
+Why should I play this game?

-If you're like most of us, you and your family will have health care expenses in the next 12 months.
+The game of life can get rough sometimes.
+If you're like most of us, you and your family will have healthcare expenses in the next 12 months.

 Your medical and dental plans will pay the majority of those expenses.
 But what about the part that isn't covered, like copayments?
 Your HFSA will reimburse you for those expenses and may help you save tax dollars on these out-of-pocket expenses.

-OK, I'm curious.
 How does this work?

-- 1. You determine how much money you want to contribute to your account for the plan year, which runs May 1 April 30. - 2.
-This amount is then deducted in 24 equal deductions from each paycheck BEFORE taxes are calculated. - 3.
+- 1. Determine how much money you want to contribute to your account for the plan year, which runs May 1 April 30. - This amount is then deducted in 24 equal deductions from your paychecks BEFORE taxes are calculated. - 3.
 The per-pay-period deduction is credited to your personal reimbursement account. - 4.
-You incur eligible expenses during the plan year through April. - 5.
-Throughout the year, you submit claims to FLEXONE. - 6.
-FLEXONE processes each claim for reimbursement. - 7.
-You are eligible to receive reimbursement for claims submitted, even if you have not yet contributed the amount equal to your annual election.
+When you incur eligible expenses during the plan year, you submit claims to FLEXONE. - 5.
+FLEXONE processes each claim for reimbursement. - 6.
+You are eligible to receive reimbursement for claims submitted, even if you have not yet contributed the amount of the claim. - 7.
 FLEXONE will reimburse you via mail or direct deposit.
 After you have incurred claims equal to your annual election, FLEXONE will no longer pay claims. - 8.
-You have 90 days after the plan year to file claims that were incurred during the plan year.
-July 29 is the final date. - 9.
+You have until July 29, 2010, to file claims that were incurred during the plan year. - 9.
 If you do not incur and claim expenses that equal your full elected amount, the balance in your account is forfeited.
 Similarly, if you are reimbursed for eligible expenses and leave the city before contributing the full elected amount, the city cannot seek reimbursement from you. - 10.
 At the end of the calendar year, your W-2 will reflect a lower taxable income.
 That's when you really feel SMART!